algosup/2023-2024-project-5-flutter-team-4/Documents/technical_specification.md

 #### A. Client

-. <!-- TODO -->
+[We Are Evolution](https://www.we-are-evolution.com) is a company specialized in the management and business advices since 2019.
+They help companies to recruit with original tools to meet the challenges of Human Resources.

 #### B. Goal of the project

 Adopte Un Candidat is a « Tinder style » recruitment application that matches companies with jobseekers in a different way.
-The concept is to promote fair recruitment by anonymizing candidates and companies, promoting soft skills, emphasizing the human aspect of the process and facilitating connections between candidates and companies via a dedicated app.
+The concept is to promote fair recruitment by anonymizing candidates and companies, promoting soft skills[^1], emphasizing the human aspect of the process and facilitating connections between candidates and companies via a dedicated application.

 ### II.
 Solution